gimlet-io/gimlet-documentation/src/pages/docs/exposing-gimlet-on-a-domain-name.md

 ngrok http 127.0.0.1:9000
 ```

-For local Kubernetes clusters, this is all what is needed.
+For local Kubernetes clusters, this is all that is needed.
 You can continue to [Deploy your first app to Kubernetes](/docs/deploy-your-first-app-to-kubernetes)

 ## Exposing Gimlet with an ingress